sylvinite/ngi_pipeline/README.md

 N.B. after the analysis are started the local_db is updated but not charon.
 Therefore, if we run the script on a flowcelll it will happen that charon status will not change.
 By rerunning the same command you will see that the pipeline will refuse to start analysis as they are already running.
 When running the command for the second time ngi_pipeline will first (like before) check the current status of local_db and update charon.
 So only at this point it will be possible to see on charon that the status of the flowcell is RUNNING.

-Once the pipeline will be totally in production this will no be longer a problem as there will be a chron-job monitoring the local db and updating charon status (or something similar to this).
+Once the pipeline will be totally in production this will no be longer a problem as there will be a cronjob monitoring the local db and updating charon status (or something similar to this).

     #### M.KALLER_14_05 and M.Kaller_14_08
     python /proj/a2014205/software/ngi_pipeline/scripts/start_flowcell_analysis.py /proj/a2014205/INBOX/140815_SN1025_0222_AC4HA6ACXX